Heart Deco (2010, 2011, 2012)

 This wasn’t the teams first rodeo doing large-scale experiential art/design projects, but it was certainly the most complex, time-constrained, and challenging project that any of them had taken on.
 The team set the bar very high for design, materials, safety, and other considerations, and established ambitious design goals to meet their deadline.
 Throughout the course of these projects they all learned some valuable lessons about what it means to invest themselves fully in the creative process, and what it means for your partners and friends to do the same.
 The main purpose of Heart Deco was to bring an amplified positive vibe through art and music to everyone it touched or who encountered it.

-In 2013 the team decided to push the envelope on mobile art and community further and redesigned the project from the ground up.
+In 2013 Adam and the team decided to push the envelope on mobile art and community further and redesigned the project from the ground up.
+They began with design meetings and planning sessions, defining project milestones, scrutinizing renderings, gathering the necessary equipment, raw steel, tools, and other supplies.
 They started work on an elaborate “exo-frame” around the vehicle — a network of welded steel rectangle tube from the chassis up (and throughout) the top deck to provide additional support under heavy weight loads and other stress factors.
 This redesign was called “The Phoenix”.

 Besides fabricating a massive aluminum Phoenix and a dozen steel faux-flames, another area of intense focus was developing a modular assembly on top of the vehicle to attach an array of these aesthetic elements.During this time the team was also working on various fundraising efforts — launching two successful crowd-funding campaigns and organized numerous live music events to support their funding goals.After many months of planning and construction the new exterior design was complete and it surpassed everyones expectations.